rubisco-sfa/ilamb3/docs/analysis.md

 ### `__call__()`

 If you are new to python classes, you may find these methods with double underscores (so-called *dunder methods*) strange.
-Python uses these for special function names so that they are highly unlikely to class with any name that you may choose in your own codes.
+Python uses these for special function names so that they are highly unlikely to clash with any name that you may choose in your own codes.
 The [`__call__`](https://www.geeksforgeeks.org/__call__-in-python/) method can be used to call your class as if it were a function.
 This is where you will put the guts of your analysis.
 Here we will present the function in its entirety with more explanation below.

 ```{code-cell}
 :tags: [skip-execution]